annab4093/blog-hw/posts/first-blog-post.md

-Technology:
-I Etablished continuity via filming  objects that have silimilar round shapes: clock, lid of watercolour paint, eye, bowl of water... square/rectangular shaped objects: painting, camera . footage with the same direction of left and right movement.
-I chose transitions based on the brightness of the next scene that follows the previous one.
-For example and if next scene is darker  I'd use fade to black . when I transition between music, I lower the volume of both music in the connecting scenes , and also make the volume gradually lower towards the end of the video.

 4. Place this introduction into the description of your draft on YouTube or Vimeo.
 Double-check that the link is ready for sharing in class during the next session.